corinnahuber/CCL4PotionWitch/README.md

 # CCL4
+Course: CCL4 SS 2025 (5 ECTS, 3 SWS)
+Student ID: cc231032,...
+BCC Group: B and C
 Witch's Brew
 <br>
 by Sara Beslic, Corinna Huber, Helene Urban, Nicoleta Dublea

+Witch’s Brew” is a dark, low-poly 3D adventure game set in a haunted forest.
+You play as Raven, a young witch who must collect ingredients, brew magical potions, and banish ghostly enemies that spawn from an ancient graveyard.
+Guided by Wisp, a mysterious moth-like creature, players explore a small open world filled with spooky atmosphere and magical danger.
+This project was created to apply and combine skills in 3D modeling, animation, Unity programming, and game audio.
+It represents our first complete game developed as a team

 # Important Links
 ### Github Repository